eliona-smart-building-assistant/app-template/USER_GUIDE.md

 <mark>TODO: Describe what resources are created, the hierarchy and the data points.</mark>

+### Asset filtering

+In case it's not desired to import all assets from App Name to Eliona, it's possible to write an asset filter that would include only matching assets.
+This app is able to filter the assets by: <mark>TODO</mark>.
+See [Asset Filter documentation](https://doc.eliona.io/collection/eliona-english/manuals/settings/apps/asset-filter) for instructions on writing asset filters.

 ## Additional Features

 <mark>TODO: Describe all other features of the app.</mark>